4.4 Quarto

 $quarto render 0304-Quarto.Rmd --to html

-• Quarto Preview: display output in a web browser.
+• Quarto Preview: display output in the external web browser.

 Note that quarto render can be used to Rmd files too.